bruffin1221/cli/README.md

 # Cli
-My name is Bruce.
-Ready for some fun!!
+Oregon contains some of the most beautiful hikes and wilderness areas in the country.
+Rivers teaming with fish, snowcapped mountains, and majestic waterfalls lie just a short drive (bike ride) away.
+Of course, the crown jewel of Oregon's outdoor adventures is the Columbia River Gorge.
+It sits outside of Portland and well-over 200 hikes with view of Columbia River and waterfalls.

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
+My Cli project lists and sorts all the hikes in the beautiful Columbia River Gorge.
+You need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/cli`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+To experiment with that code, run `bin/hiking` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem